dsamithmendis/CodeAlpha_FibonacciGenerator/README.md

 This Python script generates a Fibonacci-like sequence based on user input.
 Unlike the standard Fibonacci sequence which starts with 0 and 1, this version allows the user to provide **custom starting values** (`a`, `b`) and the **number of terms** to generate.

+> ⚠️ This product is proprietary and licensed.
+Unauthorized redistribution or resale is strictly prohibited.

 ## 📌 Features

 - Input custom first two terms (`a` and `b`)